hyperionxt/social-network-API/README.md

 ## How to install

-1. Type ``$ npm i `` in root path to get all dependencies from packge.json.
+1. Type ``npm i `` in root path to get all dependencies from package.json.

 2. Create a cluster in your [MongoDB Atlas](https://www.mongodb.com/atlas/database) project.

 3. Create an account in [Cloudinary](https://cloudinary.com/) service.

+4. Create an account in [Resend](https://resend.com/home) service

+    import: you can only send testing emails to your own email address, you need to register a valid domain in this page to send to others email addresses.

 4. Enviroments variables

-      create a .env file in the root path and inside define 8 variables:
+      create a .env file in the root path and inside define 9 variables:

         PORT = your port backend server.
-        MONGODB_URI = your mongodb atlas connection string(remember tu put your password user inside of this string) SECRET_KEY = secret key token for JWT middleware.
+        MONGODB_URI = your mongodb atlas connection string(remember replace your password user inside of this string) SECRET_KEY = secret key token for JWT middleware.
-        USER = the email manager for nodemailer(this email is gonna send a link to users to recover their passwords)
+        RESEND_API_KEY = API key from your Resend account
+        DOMAIN = your registered domain.
-        PASSWORD = app password by google(must to be from the same previous email) CLOUD_NAME = from cloudinary
+        CLOUD_NAME = from your cloudinary account.
-        API_KEY = from cloudinary
+        API_KEY = from your cloudinary account.
-        API_SECRET = from cloudinary
+        API_SECRET = from your cloudinary account.

-5. Type ``$ npm run dev`` in root path to run the backend.
+5. Type ``npm run dev`` in root path to run the backend.

 note: endpoints were tested with [Thunder Client VSC](https://www.thunderclient.com/) extension